📃 Transaction Information

 Description: The bank statement description of the transaction, provided by the vendor

-This field will auto-populate with the details of the transaction if you clicked on Go to P-Card Form.
-If you used the New P-Card form option, the transaction information will not auto-populate until you select a transaction:
+This field will auto-populate with the details of the transaction if you clicked on Go to P-Card Form

-• Personal expense: a transaction not intended for MIT business but was placed on a p-card by accident
+- Personal Expense: a transaction not intended for MIT business but was placed on a p-card by accident

-• Fraudulent charge: a fraudulent charge
+- Fraudulent Charge: a fraudulent charge

-• Anticipating International Transactions: for transactions purchased by suppliers outside of the U.S.
+- Anticipating International Transactions: for transactions purchased by suppliers outside of the U.S.

-• Anticipating Refund: for transactions where a refund or other credit is expected, such as on tax
+- Anticipating Refund: for transactions where a refund or other credit is expected, such as on tax

 Personal Expenses